 “The Red Cross is a volunteer-driven organization beginning with our volunteer donors and blood-drive sponsors,” said Mary Brant, communications manager for the Red Cross Northern New England Region.
 “We are able to fulfill our mission because of their strong support.”

 The American Red Cross provides approximately 40% of the U.S.’s blood and blood components; approximately 80% of that supply typically comes from community blood drives.
-Nearly 10,000 units of plasma are needed in the U.S. daily along with 7,000 units of plasma.
+Nearly 10,000 units of blood are needed in the U.S. daily along with 7,000 units of plasma.
 The drop in the number of blood drives has impacted the blood supply available for surgeries and the treatment of cancers and blood disorders.

 The Red Cross has added additional steps to their already stringent protocols to ensure both staff and donors are safe, including: